tommybazar/TBRaymarcherPlugin/Readme.md

 Check out the 4.25 branch for the old way (which might give you ideas on how to extend the UTexture class in general, if you wanted to create your own exotic texture classes).

-### MHD loading
+### Volume loading
-All functionality discussed in this section can be found in `VolumeTextureToolkit/Public/MHD/MHDAsset.h`
+All functionality discussed in this section can be found in `VolumeTextureToolkit/Public/VolumeAsset/VolumeAsset.h` and `VolumeTextureToolkit/Public/VolumeAsset/Loaders/VolumeLoader.h` and it's inherited classes (MHD and DICOM loaders).

-We support loading MHD files into a `UMHDAsset` data asset.
+We support loading MHD and DICOM files into a `UVolumeAsset` data asset.

-When loading MHD files, the user must choose if they want them normalized and converted to G8/G16 (grayscale 8bit or 16bit) format.
+When loading volumetric files, the user must choose if they want them normalized and converted to G8/G16 (grayscale 8bit or 16bit) format.
 This allows the textures to be persistently saved in Unreal, but comes at the cost of being forced to normalize the file to 0-1 range.
-To conserve the original values, we keep the minimum and maximum value encountered in the volume when it was loaded, so after normalization, value of 0 in the texture corresponds to `ImageInfo.MinValue` within the UMHDAsset and value of 1 in the texture corresponds to `ImageInfo.MaxValue` in the asset.
+To conserve the original values, we keep the minimum and maximum value encountered in the volume when it was loaded, so after normalization, value of 0 in the texture corresponds to `ImageInfo.MinValue` within the UVolumeAsset and value of 1 in the texture corresponds to `ImageInfo.MaxValue` in the asset.

-This is not necessary if you don't mind your loaded assets not being persistent, then you can load the MHD as a R32Float and keep the original values.
+This is not necessary if you don't mind your loaded assets not being persistent, then you can load the file as a R32Float and keep the original values.
 I'm currently investigating how to get around this limitation by making my own `UVolumeTexture`-like asset instead of using the `UVolumeTexture` assets directly.

-See `CreateAssetFromMhdFileNormalized` and `CreateAssetFromMhdFileR32F` functions respectively for both of these loading types.
-There is also a `CreateTextureFromMhdFileNoConversion` which will not convert the raw data at all, so there is no guarantee the loaded texture will work with our materials.
+See `CreateVolumeFromFile` and `CreatePersistentVolumeFromFile` functions respectively for both of these loading types.

-We also support drag'n'drop MHD asset import.
-If you drag a file with .mhd extension into the content browser, a `UMHDAsset` and a corresponding `UVolumeTexture` will be created in the current folder.
+We also support drag'n'drop asset import.
+If you drag a file with a .dcm or .mhd extension into the content browser, a `UVolumeAsset` and a corresponding `UVolumeTexture` will be created in the current folder.
 User will be prompted if they want the data to be normalized or converted into float, which results in same behaviour as described previously.
-See `VolumeTextureEditor/Public/MHDVolumeTextureFactory.h` and associated .cpp file for implementation details.
+See `VolumeTextureEditor/Public/VolumeTextureFactory.h` and associated .cpp file for implementation details.

 ## Actual raymarching materials